oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `analysisToolLogFileUri` of type string, containing a valid URI, optional
     - `analysisToolLogFileUriBaseId` of type string, containing a URI base id, optional

+    NOTE: As a result of #130, this object will disappear.

     In the `run` object:

     - Add the property `conversion` of type `conversion`, optional.